 Located 30 minutes outside of Zurich, and adorned by Lake Zurich is another medieval town of Rapperswil.
 It is home to one of the popular Christmas markets in Switzerland.

 Other than the Christmas markets, ensure you visit Rapperswil Castle.
 It is the landmark attraction in the city.
 During summer the castle has a beautiful rose garden, which is worth visiting.
-Rightly called, the “City of Roses”, and the views of Lake Zurich makes it very romantic and serene.
+Rightly called, the “City of Roses”, the views of Lake Zurich make it very romantic and serene.